-Distance education is perhaps one of the most defining technological advancements of our time, and it’s currently having its moment in the sun.
-Though e-learning has been in the works for decades, the Covid-19 pandemic shone a light on distance learning technology and proved what it’s truly capable of.
-Now more than ever before, students and teachers alike are aware of just what can be accomplished through remote learning and teaching.
+Distance education is perhaps one of the most defining technological advancements of our time.
+And it’s currently having its moment in the sun.
+E-learning has been in the works for decades.
+Yet, the Covid-19 pandemic shone a light on online education technology and proved what it’s truly capable of.
+In the past few years, students and teachers alike have become aware of just what can be accomplished through online learning and teaching.
+This includes academic and career advancement without geographical boundaries.

-If you’re a current or prospective college student, now is the time to get in on the many benefits of online classes, whether as part of an overall degree plan or as standalone virtual courses.
-In this article, you’ll learn about online education advantages in general as well as those advantages of online learning that pertain to students seeking college credit.
+If you’re a current or prospective college student, now is the time to get in on the many benefits of online classes.
+You can reap these benefits as part of a degree plan or as standalone virtual courses.
+In this article, you’ll learn about the advantages of online education in general.
+You’ll also access information about the advantages of online learning that pertain to students seeking college credit to enhance their academic and professional lives.
 What are you waiting for?

 Benefits of Online Courses (In General)

-Before we delve into the numerous benefits of online learning for students seeking college credit, let’s first address the more general advantages of online learning.
+Later, we will delve into the many benefits of online learning for students seeking college credit.
+But, let’s first address the more general advantages of an online learning experience compared to on-campus programs.
 After all, distance education is for everyone.
-Whether you’re actively seeking a degree or not, there’s a lot of rewards to be had by taking online classes.
+Whether you’re actively seeking a degree or not, there are a lot of rewards to be had by taking online classes.
+This includes advantages to enhance both your personal and professional life.

 The Flexibility of the Online Learning Experience

-Flexibility tops our list of online education advantages because it’s the most widely recognized benefit of this learning format.
-It’s so widely known, in fact, that we risk stating the obvious to even include it here.
-Still, there’s no denying that one of the key advantages of online learning is the flexibility factor.
-Without a commute or in-person attendance requirements, online students can free up precious time to work part-time (or even full-time), raise children, or take care of any other responsibilities they may have.
-This makes online learning extremely convenient for busy adults.
+Flexibility tops our list of online education advantages.
+It’s one of the most widely recognized benefits of online learning.
+It’s so widely known, in fact, that we risk stating the obvious even to include it here.
+Still, there’s no denying that one of the critical advantages of online learning is the flexibility factor.
+Without a commute or in-person learning requirements, online students can focus on learning online.
+This frees up precious time to work part-time (or even full-time) at a current job, raise children, or take care of any other responsibilities they may have.
+This makes online learning highly convenient for busy adults.